n3s0/n3s0.github.io/content/feed/writeups/sadservers/bata.md

 ---
 title: "Bata: Find in /proc"
+author: "Timothy Loftus (n3s0)"
 date: 2024-10-11T20:56:01-05:00
+lastmod: 2025-10-15
-summary: "Write up for the Bata: Find in /proc."
+summary: "Write up for the Bata: Find in /proc.
+Where you need to find a file that contains the string 'secret'."
 draft: false
-hidden: false
-externalURL: false
-showDate: true
-showModDate: true
-showReadingTime: true
-showTags: true
-showPagination: true
-invertPagination: true
-showToC: true
-openToC: false
-showComments: false
-showHeadingAnchors: true
+tags: ["sadservers", "linux"]
 ---

 ## Summary